 In May 2017, KCET released all twelve episodes of Vireo at once for free, on-demand streaming, which was a first for the network.
 Vireo made its world broadcast television premiere June 2017 on both KCET in Southern California and Link TV nationwide, with additional screenings across the country.

-In 2019, Orange Mountain Music, the record label of Philip Glass, will release Vireo as a DVD/CD box set.
-In March 2020, a workshop production of VIREO LIVE – a groundbreaking hybrid film-opera experience – will be performed at The New School's Philip Glass Institute in New York City.
+In 2019, Orange Mountain Music, the record label of Philip Glass, released Vireo as a DVD/CD box set.

-Vireo is an Artist Residency Project of Grand Central Art Center in Santa Ana, a unit of Cal State Fullerton's College of the Arts shepherded by Director and Chief Curator John Spiak.
-The unique multimedia initiative includes online articles and videos showcasing various facets of the production.
-Vireo is the winner of the 2015 ASCAP Foundation Deems Taylor/Virgil Thomson Multimedia Award and was awarded a prestigious MAP Fund Grant for 2016 through Grand Central Art Center.
+Vireo was an Artist Residency Project of Grand Central Art Center in Santa Ana, a unit of Cal State Fullerton's College of the Arts shepherded by Director and Chief Curator John Spiak.
+The unique multimedia initiative included online articles and videos showcasing various facets of the production.
+Vireo was the winner of the 2015 ASCAP Foundation Deems Taylor/Virgil Thomson Multimedia Award and was awarded a prestigious MAP Fund Grant for 2016 through Grand Central Art Center.
 Bielawa and Otte recently received nominations for the 2018 Los Angeles Area Emmy Awards for their work on the project.

 The eponymous heroine Vireo, played by soprano Rowen Sabala, is a fourteen-year-old girl genius entangled in the historic obsession with female visionaries, as witch-hunters, early psychiatrists, and modern artists have defined them.
 Based on Bielawa’s own research at Yale, then freely adapted and re-imagined by librettist Ehn, Vireo is a composite history of the way in which teenage-girl visionaries’ writings and rantings have been manipulated, incorporated and interpreted by the communities of men surrounding them throughout history.
 From the European Dark Ages, to Salem, Massachusetts, all the way to 19th century France and contemporary performance art, Vireo provides a thoughtful, sometimes-humorous look at the universal issues of gender identity, perception, and reality.